Table of contents

-Before an incident: Before an accident even takes place, you want your employees to alert you about a potential hazard!
-For instance, a dented ladder, a wet floor, or exposed cables – these are hazards you want to know about as it will help prevent accidents!
+Before an accident even takes place, you want your employees to alert you about a potential hazard!
+For instance, a dented ladder, a wet floor, or exposed cables – these are hazards you want to know about ahead of time as it will help prevent future accidents.

-During an incident: If an employee is involved in an accident, he needs a checklist of what he needs to do now.
-This can be a hectic, confusing time and your employee can’t be expected to remember step-by-step instructions on the spot.
-For example, if an employee falls off a ladder and breaks his leg, a fellow employee can help to calm him as they go through a checklist together.
-You wouldn’t expect the employee with a broken leg to sit there and review a checklist!
-The first step is go through the checklist, call an ambulance and notify the relevant emergency contact.
+The first step is to go through the checklist, call an ambulance, and notify the relevant emergency contact.
 Next, fill out the incident report form.
 (Of course, you are in charge of creating an efficient checklist of what to do when a certain workplace incident occurs.)
 It’s important to get the data as soon as possible with as much information, such as pictures of the hazard and surroundings, along with a GPS location.

-What are important elements to include in an incident report?
+Important elements to include in an incident report

 - Specific, factual details and descriptions, but remain objective – employee information, date, time, and circumstances of the incident.

 - What leads to the incident.